 Color has a powerful influence over human behavior, to the extent that it can manipulate your perception of what is actually there.

 Here are some colors and their emotional influences:

 Red: Passion, love, anger and danger

 Purple: Creativity, royalty and wealth

 We can use these psychological triggers to influence how we want the viewer to perceive the painting.
-If you want the viewer to have a passionate and aggressive response, then you should be utilising reds and other warm colors.
-If you want a calming scene, then greens and blues should be utilised.
+If you want the viewer to have a passionate and aggressive response, then you should be utilizing reds and other warm colors.
+If you want a calming scene, then greens and blues should be utilized.

 We all have preconceived ideas of what color an object should be.
-This idealised view can influence our perception of what is actually there.
+This idealized view can influence our perception of what is actually there.

 It is therefore important to paint what you see, not what you think.

 Color theory can be incredibly complex, however for artists you only need to understand the general fundamentals of color theory.
 The best way to learn color theory is to purchase a color wheel or better yet, make your own using your own paints.